-Abstract: E-commerce firms engaging in online review manipulation mislead online consumers in their purchasing decision-making and undermine the credibility of the platform.
-Although various measures are suggested by researchers to combat review manipulation, few studies consider the platform’s revenue from an economic perspective and explore how platforms affect the review manipulation of two asymmetric firms.
-To fill this research gap, this paper develops a three-player game model to systematically explore the impact of review manipulation governance imposed by the platform on itself and two asymmetrical firms offering substitutable commodities on the platform.
-The results reveal that governance helps the firm avoid situations where it should engage in manipulation due to competitive pressures.
-Furthermore, we find that even in the presence of governance, both firms may also get trapped in a prisoner’s dilemma.
-Even if the platform imposes review manipulation governance, firms and the platform can also benefit from manipulation.
-We also consider the temporal effects of governance on the platform’s revenue and validate that it is beneficial for the platform to impose review manipulation governance in the long run.
-Quantitative analysis is conducted to elucidate the benefits for the three parties under different circumstances.
-This analysis holds practical significance for e-commerce platforms and firms seeking to impose appropriate measures in review manipulation.
+Abstract: E-commerce firms engaged in online review manipulation mislead online consumers in their purchasing decision-making and undermine the credibility of the platform they are using.
+Although researchers have proposed various measures to combat review manipulation, few studies have considered platforms’ revenues from an economic perspective and explored how platforms affect the review manipulation of two asymmetrical firms.
+To fill this research gap, this paper develops a three-player game model to systematically explore the impact of review manipulation governance imposed by a platform on itself and on two asymmetrical firms offering substitutable commodities on the same platform.
+The results reveal that governance helps firms avoid situations in which they should engage in manipulation due to competitive pressures.
+Furthermore, even in the presence of governance, both firms may become trapped in a prisoner’s dilemma.
+Even if the platform imposes review manipulation governance, both firms and the platform can benefit from manipulation.
+We also consider the temporal effects of governance on the platform’s revenue and validate whether it is beneficial for the platform to impose review manipulation governance in the long run.
+Quantitative analysis is conducted to elucidate the benefits that can be attained by the three parties under different circumstances.
+This analysis holds practical significance for e-commerce platforms and firms seeking to impose appropriate measures pertaining to review manipulation.

 Keywords: Review manipulation, platform governance, three-player game model